tropiano4/tropiano-srg/README.md

 Description of major codes:

-* Jupyter notebooks titled with an extension "_figures_v#.ipynb" are used to generate figures which go to the Figures folder.
+* Jupyter notebooks titled with an extension "_figures.ipynb" are used to generate figures which go to the Figures folder.

 * "deuteron.py" - Calculates deuteron observables.
 Work in progress.